Virtual power plants: former sci-fi technology is now a reality

 Another option is to make VPPs superior to energy providers, or even utilities.
 In Germany, VPP already coordinates a system of more than 1000 gas, solar, wind and water power plants across more than four transmission grids.
 Their joint capacity is 796 MW and the green energy they produce helps to stabilize the electricity supply in the whole country.

 No matter what the new electricity market arrangement will look like, VPPs should definitely have their place guaranteed.
-Are you curious about the latest energy trends?
-Follow us on our social media or subscribe to our newsletter.
+Are you curious about the latest energy trends an are you ready to be part of the renewable energy revolution and take your energy independence to the next level?
+Contact us today!
+Our experts are here to help you find a tailor-made solution to your needs.

 Do not miss